Python wrapper for JSS API.

-Next, modify the object to your needs and then call the save() method.
+Modify the template to your needs and then call the method constructor on the JSS instance.

 Requests is in the process of integrating changes to urllib3 to support Server Name Indication (‘SNI’) for python 2.x versions.
 If you are requesting SSL verification (which is on by default in python-jss), and your JSS uses SNI, you will probably get Tracebacks that look like this: